CHJ85/SiriusXM-HLS-Proxy-Server/README.md

 - Automatically refreshes authentication tokens (SXMAKTOKEN) when sessions expire.

 # Disclaimer
 This project is intended strictly for personal use and educational purposes.
-SiriusXM is a registered trademark of Sirius XM Holdings Inc.